connor-prinster/Java-Programs/java-badge-training/javaBadge.md

 * Write an application to read a file with 10k lines of text, and output another file with the lines in reverse sorted order

-* Write code to show exception handling inlcuding examples of checked, unchecked, and error exceptions
+* Write code to show exception handling including examples of checked, unchecked, and error exceptions

 * write your own enum type.
 Describe when you would use it.